boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 A repository with that name, containing only an empty *master* branch, will be created in the GeoGig server and added to the GeoGig Navigator tree.

-To delete a repository, right-click it's name in the navigator tree and choose :guilabel:`Delete`.
+To delete a repository, right-click its name in the navigator tree and choose :guilabel:`Delete`.

 .. figure:: img/delete_repository.png

 .. warning::

-   Deleting a repository, will remove all data from the GeoGig server.
+   Deleting a repository will remove all its data from the GeoGig server.

 Import a layer to GeoGig
 ........................